mustardamus/mustardamos/README.md

 # MustardamOS

 A ([wandersage](https://github.com/mustardamus/wandersage)) notebook to set up a custom Linux OS.
-Tailored for me, basically a full-stack web-developer.
+Tailored to me, basically a full-stack web-developer.
-Intentionally boring but stable, using software that has been around and battle tested:
+Intentionally boring but stable.

-- Debian
-- Regolith (I3)
-- ASDF
-- appman
-- Docker
-- ...

 ## Getting Started